 CC.
 Please tell me a bit about your scholarly interests.

-I'm an animal behaviorist and I work on sexual selection and acoustic communication in tree frogs, how males and females communicate, how males produce calls that they use to attract females.
+I'm an animal behaviorist, and I work on sexual selection and acoustic communication in tree frogs, how males and females communicate, how males produce calls that they use to attract females.
 I'm interested in what information the females gather about those calls and how they combine the information from various parts of the call into a decision about whether to mate with a male or not.
 And then there's also communication between males that involve aggressive interactions.

 CC.
 What interested you in the position of Associate Provost for Liberal Learning and Curriculum at TCNJ?

 There are several parts of this position that are longtime passions of mine.
-So first Liberal Learning, I'd been teaching non-majors Biology since I was a post-doc, so well over 20 years, probably 95 % of all of my teaching has been in that realm.
-And so Liberal Learning is something I'm passionate about.
-I was at James Madison University serving as coordinator of the Math and Science portion of general education and so I think that Liberal Learning is essential for developing good human beings, good citizens, good career people.
+So first Liberal Learning; I've been teaching non-majors Biology since I was a post-doc, so well over 20 years; probably 95 % of all of my teaching has been in that realm.
+I served at James Madison University as coordinator of the Math and Science portion of general education, and so I think that Liberal Learning is essential for developing good human beings, good citizens, good career paths.
 Essential for just about everything that somebody does.

 There's also involvement in undergraduate research and faculty/student collaboration.
-That's something that I have a longtime passion in having had undergraduates working on my research, first as field assistants when I was a graduate student, and then as a faculty member having students working on independent projects.
+That's something that I have a longtime passion in, having had undergraduates working on my research, first as field assistants when I was a graduate student, and then as a faculty member having students working on independent projects.

 And then another piece that I'm really passionate about is global engagement.
-I've had a lot of experience with international experiences and trying to...my wife's from Brazil, so I try to navigate two cultures and I've helped out in the past on study abroad experiences, so I know what kind of powerful experiences those are.
-So having had the experience of comparing my own culture with that of another culture and thinking really hard about the similarities and differences I love to see all students involved in some sort of global experience.
+I've had a lot of involvement with international experiences.
+My wife's from Brazil, so I try to navigate two cultures, and I've helped out in the past on study abroad trips, so I know what kind of powerful experiences those are.
+So having had the experience of comparing my own culture with that of another culture and thinking really hard about the similarities and differences, I would love to see all students involved in some sort of global travel and study.

 And then it's fun for me to work at the big picture level.
-I like to look at the big picture and solve problems and try and make things work as best as possible and try and hit at a lot of pieces of what I like to do.
+I like to look at the big picture and solve problems and try to make things work as best as possible.

 CC.
 What is your vision for our Liberal Learning Program?

 Right now I see the Liberal Learning Program poised where I think there are some issues that folks are raising that need to be dealt with and some of those are logistical.
 I see a program that advancing in the future can take on some additional innovations.
 There are some incredibly innovative parts to the program already.
-When I talk to people and tell them that we're able to combine learning communities with deep thinking in a seminar approach and intensive writing and community engagement all in the first semester it's a ...there are few places that do that successfully.
+When I talk to people and tell them that we're able to combine learning communities with deep thinking in a seminar approach and intensive writing and community engagement all in the first semester, they are always impressed.
+There are few places that do that successfully.